OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 You can also clone an existing Template with the ``onetemplate clone`` command:

-.. prompt:: bash $ auto
+.. prompt:: text $ auto

     $ onetemplate clone 6 new_template
     ID: 7

-If you use the ``onetemplate clone --recursive`` option, OpenNebula will clone each one of the Images used in the template Disks.
+If you use the ``onetemplate clone --recursive`` option, OpenNebula will clone each one of the Images used in the Template Disks.
 These Images are made persistent, and the cloned template DISK/IMAGE_ID attributes are replaced to point to them.

 |sunstone_clone_template|